 - Succession plan

-- Most recent 3-years income/expense statements and balance sheets
+- Three years of income/expense statements and balance sheets

-- Year-to-date income/expense statements if your ministry is more than one quarter into its fiscal year
+- Year-to-date income/expense statements.
+These are needed if your ministry is more than one quarter into its fiscal year.

-- Most recent 12 months bank statements for your ministry’s main operational or general fund account (matching the fiscal year of the financial statements your are providing)
+- The most recent 12 months of bank statements for the ministry’s main operating account.
+(These should be from the same fiscal year of the financial statements you are providing.)

 - Restricted Fund and other fund accounts